Living-Inn Winkelsteeg

 Status: Building permit 2025, start construction 2026

-Team: Johan De Wachter, Evelien Van Veen, Tim Reekers, Benas Vencevičius, Hendrik Benjamins, Kamil Urban, Adi Samet, Myrto Patra, Gongbu Han, Jan Pospisilik
+Team: Johan De Wachter, Evelien Van Veen, Tim Reekers, Benas Vencevičius, Hendrik Benjamins, Kamil Urban, Adi Samet, Myrto Patra, Darta Adamsone, Gongbu Han, Jan Pospisilik

 Client: Roozen van Hoppe